drug-designer/GEO-BERT/README.md

 ## Application of GEO-BERT
 -----------------------------------
-1. Prepare for model weights
+1. Prepare for model weights.

 * Use the command "cd GEO-BERT" to enter the current direcotry of GEO-BERT, and then use the command "unzip model_weights_DYRK1A.zip" to decompress the weight file with the file structure of "model_weights_DYRK1A.h5".

-2. Start predicting
+2. Start predicting.

 * Use the command " python predict.py --input_path "Your_SMILES_file.txt" --output_path "Your_Prediction_output.txt" "